Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Experimental Validation

 In the case of the instance of size $1000$, the results continue to improve steadily, even on the longest runs.
-The improvement in quality obtained compared to the previous BKS is immense, thus confirming that in instances of size $1000$ with the usual execution duration --- at most a few days --- there is considerable room for improvement in the LOP.
-Figure~\ref{fig:critical_plots} shows the plots of the critical difference for these runs for the $750$ and $1000$ instances.
+The improvement in quality obtained compared to the previous BKS is immense, thus confirming that in instances of size $1000$ with the usual execution duration --- at most a few days --- there is considerable room for improvement.
+Figure~\ref{fig:critical_plots} shows critical difference plots for these runs for the $750$ and $1000$ instances.
 These same figures for the case of 500 are shown in the Supplementary Material of this research.
-In the case of 300, it is not possible to construct this graph since the same result was obtained for all the executions carried out with both algorithms.
+In the case of 300, it is not possible to construct this plot since the same result was obtained for all the executions carried out with both algorithms.
 In both instances, we see that the sequential run at 192 hours ranked between the parallel runs at 6 and 10 hours, confirming the previous findings in terms of the estimated efficiency.
 In the 750 instance, 22-hour parallel runs were needed to significantly outperform the sequential results.
-When a method generates near-optimal solutions, the resources allocated have to be greatly increased to achieve significant improvements, so this, coupled with the fact that the 22-hour run ranked similar to the 26-hour run, suggests that in this instance, very high quality solutions are being reached or that the method developed is no longer capable of yielding additional improvements.
+When a method generates near-optimal solutions, the resources allocated have to be greatly increased to achieve significant improvements, so this, coupled with the fact that the 22-hour run ranked similar to the 26-hour run, suggests that in this instance, very high quality solutions are being reached.
 In the case of the $1000$ instance, the sequential results at 192 hours could be significantly outperformed by all the parallel runs starting at 14 hours.
 In addition, the best average ranking was obtained at 26 hours, which is an indication that there is still room for improvement.

 In order to establish new levels that can be used in future research, PMA-EDM$ei$ was executed for a set of 10 additional instances, with the stopping criterion set at 26 hours.
 Table~\ref{tab:pmaedmei-moreinstances} shows the mean, best and worst values achieved, as well as the BKS prior to this research~\cite{lugo2022diversity}.
 This table also details the results obtained in the instances discussed previously.
 Note that in every case, the previous BKS was surpassed.
 In fact, even the worst result is better than the previous BKS.
 Also worth noting is that in the $300$ and $500$ instances, the margin for improvement is relatively small, but grows to several million in the $1000$-size instances.